Did you know 50% of children in the U.S. are denied the lifelong advantages of having two parents who share the parenting responsibilities?

 2. Negotiating Responsibly

 No time of year emphasizes the changes after a split like the holidays.
 The new traditions and separate gatherings can really take a toll on the whole family.
 When you and your ex can calmly discuss your expectations and requests of the other parent over the holidays, your child will be able to see you as united front.

 3. Being Open and Adaptable

 You may have heard, “when you have the choice between being right or kind, be kind.”
 The more open and flexible you can be when you’re discussing rules with your ex, the smoother the holidays will go.
 Be willing to let go of any rigid rules you might want your ex to enforce when your child is with them.
 These may include things like, “Only one piece of pumpkin pie.”

 This is not to say that this request is unreasonable.
 But when you’re co-parenting over the holidays, you’ll really want to prioritize the most important rules and enforce consistently.
 A good rule of thumb is 3 rules consistently enforced at both homes.
 This also helps with stability and predictably for your child, which contributes to feelings of safety.

 As a co-parent during the holidays, one of the best things you can do for your child is keep the lines of communication open with them and their other parent.
 For example, your ex may want to take your child to see Santa Claus, and you may think your child’s too old.
 Work together as a unit and communicate your feelings and needs on this topic to the other parent.
 And don’t be afraid to give a little over the holidays.
 At the same time, know where you need to stand firm.

-For a Free Case Evaluation, Contact The Law Office of David Pedrazas in SLC, Utah
+For a Legal Case Review, Contact The Law Office of David Pedrazas in SLC, Utah